nathanhack/binary/README.md

 #### bits

-When an unsigned integer or `bool` field is tagged with ``` `bits:"X" ``` then the number will be serialized into `X` number of bits. `X` must be a positive integer value and must be equal to or smaller than the max number of bits for the field (ie. `8` bits for an `uint8`).
-Note the `X` can either be a positive integer or an integer field name in the struct that occurs before the current field.
+When an unsigned integer or `bool` field is tagged with ``` `bits:"X" ``` then the number will be serialized into `X` number of bits.
+Note the `X` can either be a integer literal or an integer field name in the struct that occurs before the current field, in either case the value must be positive.

+When a signed integer is tagged with ``` `bits:"X" ``` then it must at least be a value `>=2`.
+Additionally, the MSB of the field will be reserved for the for telling if the value is negative.
+And in the case of a negative value the twos complement is used.

-Warning when using `bits` care must be taken, as it might differ from what you expect.
-The following example shows an example of how bits are managed when the number of bits extends beyond byte boundaries.
+WARNING: when using `bits` care must be taken, as it might differ from what you expect when the bits number isn't a multiple of 8.

 ```
 type Thing struct {